Gastrointestinal stromal tumor: Classification

 GIST was introduced as a diagnostic term in 1983.
 Until the late 1990s, many non-epithelial tumors of the gastrointestinal tract were called "gastrointestinal stromal tumors".
-Histopathologists were unable to specifically distinguish among types we now know to be dissimilar molecularly.
-Subsequently, CD34, and later CD117 were identified as markers that could distinguish the various types.
+Histopathologists were unable to specifically distinguish among types now known to be dissimilar molecularly.
+Subsequently, CD34, and later CD117, were identified as markers that could distinguish the various types.

 Additionally, in the absence of specific therapy, the diagnostic categorization had only a limited influence on prognosis and therapy.

 The understanding of GIST biology changed significantly with identification of the molecular basis of GIST, particularly c-KIT.
 Historically, literature reviews prior to the molecular definition of GIST, and for a short time thereafter, asserted that 70-80% of GISTs were benign.
 The identification of a molecular basis for GIST led to the exclusion of many tumors that had been considered as GIST previously, and also the incorporation of a much larger number of tumors that had been labeled as other types of sarcomas and undifferentiated carcinomas.
 For example, some previous diagnoses of stomach and small bowel leiomyosarcomas (malignant tumor of smooth muscle) would be reclassified as GISTs on the basis of immunohistochemical staining.
 All GIST tumors are now considered to have malignant potential, and no GIST tumor can be definitively classified as "benign".
 Hence, all GISTs are eligible for cancer staging in the AJCC (7th edition) / UICC.
 Nonetheless, different GISTs have different risk assessments of their tendency to recur or to metastasize, dependent on their site of origin, size, and number of mitotic figures.

+A multi-omics study introduced a new molecular classification of GIST and identifies YLPM1, a potential tumor suppressor gene.
+The study categorised KIT/PDGFRA-mutated GISTs into 4 molecular subtypes.
+The C2 subtype, enriched with CD8+ T cells, shows potential responsiveness to immunotherapy.
+The C3 subtype, with frequent CDKN2A aberrations, could benefit from a combination of KIT and CDK4/6 inhibitors, showing strong synergistic effects.
+Additionally, C1 and C4 subtypes align with established risk classifications, supporting existing therapeutic strategies and prognostic outcomes.
+This new molecular classification provides new insights that guide personalized treatments.

 Due to the change in definition, clinical pathways of care before the year 2000 are largely uninformative in the current era.